K-PaaS/application-platform-guide-eng/user_guide/development_platform/on_demand_service.md

 ##### <a name="43"/>4.3.
 On-Demand Service-Broker Implementation Source Development Guide
-Service broker development guide related to on-demand implementation will be processed.
+The service broker development guide related to on-demand implementation will be processed.
-Currently, only JAVA version is available.
+Currently, only the JAVA version is available.
 The source shown in the example can be found in PaaS-TA GitHub's On-Demand-broker.

 1. On-Demand ServiceInstace
 The information on the assigned VM is stored in the broker DB with the ServiceInstance object.